ibm-cloud-docs/vmwaresolutions/services/ocp_overview.md

 {: #ocp_overview-high-avail}

 The {{site.data.keyword.redhat_openshift_notm}} VMs are deployed with DRS rules to ensure that they are on physically separate hosts.
 If a host must be replaced or redeployed, you must adjust the preconfigured DRS rules.

-### Installation configuration files
-{: #ocp_overview-bastion-install-config-file}

-The installation configuration file `install-config.yaml.bak` is located in the installation directory on the bastion.
-The file is a copy of the original `install-config.yaml` file that was used by the `openshift-install` program to generate the ignition files.
-The generated ignition files can also be found in the installation directory on the bastion.

-The `oc` and `kubectl` command-line tools from the {{site.data.keyword.redhat_openshift_notm}} client software are on the bastion.
-The installer program, named `openshift-install`, is used to install {{site.data.keyword.redhat_openshift_notm}} and can also be used to generate fresh ignition files.

-The bastion also holds a file that is named `auth/kubeconfig`, needed for authentication.
-This file holds the initial kubeadmin credentials that are created during installation.
-Before you initially use the `oc` or `kubectl` tools, you must set the KUBECONFIG environment variable with the path to this file.
-For example, `export KUBECONFIG=auth/kubeconfig`.

-After that is done, any commands you run will be as the `kubeadmin` user.
-You can verify the user account by running the following command:

-`./oc whoami`

-After you configure your authentication and any additional users, you no longer need to source this file, and you can log in as the user that you created.

 ### Red Hat subscriptions
 {: #ocp_overview-redhat-subscr}